Ernest0-Production/raycast-git-client/README.md

   - `Regex` should include a capture group for the issue number
   - `URL Template` should contain `@key` placeholder where the regex match should be inserted\

-3. Open `commits` tab and actions menu to find issue links in commit messages.
+3. Open `commits` tab and run action `Attached Links` that opens submenu with issue links in commit messages.
   ![Issue Link](./media/issue-tracker-detection.png)

 4. Profit 🎉